Chillee/coursera-dl-all/README.md

 Download videos (credits to coursera-dl)
 Download sidebar links (Errata, Resources, etc.)
 Download text file of important links.
+Ability to automatically sign up for a class / bypass the honor code stuff (so you don't need to sign up for a class manually to download it).
+A list of all classes on the old platform for Coursera

 ##Todo:
 Add support for forums